 of Computer Science and Engineering Department at the University of

-Notre Dame, and am Director of the Robotics, Health, and Communication Lab.
+Notre Dame, and direct the Robotics, Health, and Communication Lab.

 My research interests lie at the intersection of robotics, social signal processing, and health informatics.
 In robotics / SSP, my work focuses on designing autonomous robot behaviors that enable safe and effective collaborations with people.
 This includes designing and developing methods for robots to sense, model, and respond to human behavior.
 Recent projects include: computationally modeling joint action, teaching robots to learn social context, and designing socially-agile human-robot interaction.

 In healthcare informatics, my work is situated within the areas of medical simulation and pervasive health technology.
 This research is enabling the next generation of high-fidelity human patient simulators that have the ability to intelligently interact with clinical learners, as well as creating new decision support tools to enable patient-centered healthcare delivery and improve patient safety.
 I am also very interested in designing new technology to help people with disabilities have increased independence and an improved quality of life.

 I received my Ph.D. in Computer Science from the University of Cambridge and my B.Sc. in Logic and Computation from Carnegie Mellon University.
 Before entering the Ph.D. program at Cambridge, I worked for eight years as a Senior Artificial Intelligence Engineer and Roboticst at MITRE, a not-for-profit research institute.
 In 2013, I was awarded an NSF CAREER award for my work on novel types of human patient simulators, which can facially express pain, stroke, drowsiness, and other neurological impairments.
 (Here's a news article).